atomicshikai/Super-GRG---Game-Ready-Generator-for-Blender-4.5-/README.md

 ## 📥 Download

 You can always get the latest version here:

 👉 [Download on GitHub](https://github.com/atomicshikai/Super-GRG-GameReadyGenerator/releases/latest)

 👉 [Download on Gumroad](https://mortus.gumroad.com/l/super-grg)

 ## 📥 Installation
-1. Download the latest release `.zip` from this repository (Releases page).
+1. Download the latest release `.zip` from this repository (Releases page) or Gumroad.
 2. In Blender: `Edit > Preferences > Add-ons > Install…`
 3. Select the `.zip` file and enable **Super GameReady Generator**.
 4. The panel will appear in `N-Panel > Super GRG`.